Associate Vice President, Working Lands

 Areas of expertise: conservation solutions on working lands, endangered species, forest communities, Safe Harbor

-Eric Holst is senior director of Environmental Defense Fund's working lands program.
+Eric Holst is associate vice president of Environmental Defense Fund's working lands program.
 He is an expert in developing strategies for environmental management on working forests, farms and ranches.

 Eric's career has focused on improving livelihoods and environmental conditions in rural places in the U.S. and Latin America.
 He is a member of the California Board of Food and Agriculture and is a director of the Forest Guild and American Wind and Wildlife Institute.